 "Let's make a watch!"

-It's easy to say, right? manufacturing a watch is possibly one of the hardest things to do in the field of mechanical engineering.
+It's easy to say, right?
+Manufacturing a watch is possibly one of the most difficult things to do in the field of mechanical engineering.
 The precision, the techniques, the knowledge, the marrying of art and engineering and the secrecy in the industry means that, holistically, to create an environment where a brand can actually manufacture, independently, It's own watch is next to impossible.

 Yet, in 2016 we started that project- to be the first people in Australia to claim that a wristwatch is "Manufactured in Australia" To this day, the NH series is the first and only wrist watch manufactured in Australia.